American Revolution – HIUS 512

 The student will submit a bibliography of 10 sources: primary sources, scholarly sources, and web-based sources.
 Sources must be listed in appropriate Turabian format.
 Each annotation must be a minimum of 200 words.
 For each entry, the student will give a description of the value of the source and how it will be used in research.
 The Bibliography must open with a paragraph providing an overview of the research, methodology and an anticipated thesis or hypothesis.

 The student will write a 10-15 page research paper in current Turabian format that focuses on an approved topic in the Revolutionary Era (1763–1789).
 The paper must include a bibliography of at least 15 scholarly references and primary sources.
 The student may submit a research project in another format, such as a PowerPoint with a transcription, a multimedia presentation, or an on-site video.
 All projects must demonstrate graduate standards of research methodology, historical analysis, and documentary citation.

-The project requires the creation a formal academic c.v.
-(1 page) and a written proposal (1 page) for history services, paid or voluntary, for a history organization or public history site.
+This assignment requires the creation a formal academic C.V.
+(1 page) and a written letter of proposal (1 page) for history services, paid or voluntary, for a history organization or public history site.